pinterest/gestalt/rfcs/rfcs/2023-05-globalEventsHandlersProvider-new-component/README.md

 This approach makes it more explicit the additional behavior.
 But it has several problems.

 - It's not a dry solution.
-AN engineer would eventually create a wrapper for this getting to the same problems stated before.
+An engineer would eventually create a wrapper for this getting to the same problems stated before.

 - The prop would be optional and the only way to make it required in Pinboard would be with an Eslint rule.
 This ESLint rule could be disabled.
 We could not enforce a particular custom hook to be passed to "effects" prop and engineers could just pass any noop function to silence it () => {}.
 But the problem would led to situation one where some engineer would create a wrapper eventually to prevent the repetitive code.